leonardofaria/leonardofaria.net/content/posts/2020/11/30/the-undocumented-lighthouse-guide.md

 This post covered what Lighthouse is, why to use it, and how to use it programmatically.

-The snippet from this blog post can be found in the [lighthouse-examples GitHub repository](https://github.com/leonardofaria/lighthouse-examples).
-From here you can check out different recipes in the [Lighthouse docs](https://github.com/GoogleChrome/lighthouse#docs--recipes) or keep reading the ones I have created:
+The snippet from this blog post can be found in the <A href="https://github.com/leonardofaria/lighthouse-examples">lighthouse-examples GitHub repository</A>.
+From here you can check out different recipes in the <A href="https://github.com/GoogleChrome/lighthouse#docs--recipes">Lighthouse docs</A> or keep reading the ones I have created:

 <ul>
 <li><a href="/2020/11/30/getting-asset-transferred-information-with-lighthouse/">Getting asset transferred information with Lighthouse</a></li>